joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 This game really does feel like the ultimate adventure, a legendary tale written in the books of old.
 It's similar to what Dragon Quest does, but older, and well, it's action based, not turn based combat.
 However, even today, the combat system is awesome.
 Z-targetting and all of the innovations here that are now expected of game with a 3rd person vew are here.

-Sure, some aspects might have ages poorly, but I just can't bring myself to not include this on my top 5, it is such a core memory of my childhood, and such a groudbreaking part of gaming history, it deserves this spot for sure.
+Sure, some aspects might have aged poorly, but I just can't bring myself to not include this on my top 5, it is such a core memory of my childhood, and such a groudbreaking part of gaming history, it deserves this spot for sure.

 It is an experience that I really have to relive soon.